InstantQR

 Resolvers may return different answers because cached DNS records expire at different times, propagation is still in progress, or your DNS update has not reached every resolver yet.

-How do I know if my DNS changes have propagated?
+How do I know if my DNS change has propagated?

-If multiple resolvers return the same expected value and the propagation percentage is high, your DNS change is likely visible across most of the internet.
+If several resolvers match your expected value and the weighted propagation percentage is high, your update is likely visible across most real-world public DNS paths.